 Goal cascading across teams

 The step between the organization and the individual employee is the team.
 When leaders set the vision and mission, they must look at the business as a whole – and set the Vision and mission statements accordingly.
-The HR department, along with respective team and vertical leads, should define and articulate the goals for the team, from which individual employees can derive their goals and KRAs.
+How HR can help employees, along with respective teams and vertical leads, should define and articulate the goals for the team, from which individual employees can derive their goals and KRAs.

 Settling on the right training method